 Sometimes it’s too difficult for the customers to pass through the checkout procedure considering the slow load of the site and/or application.
 Eventually, customers leave the site and abandon their shopping carts.

 This is why it’s so important to take care of the website speed, fixing all the possible errors that may be caused on the site.
-This is something that can insanely harm your sales resulting in loss of so many potential customers.
+This is something that can insanely harm your sales resulting in the loss of so many potential customers.

 Now that we have understood the problems resulting in cart abandonment, let’s check some strategies for avoiding it.